Anglo-American cable chess matches: 1911 match

 The 1911 match was held 21–22 April 1911.
 The British team had white on the odd-numbered boards and the United States team had white on the even-numbered boards.
-Frank Marshall was in Europe to play at San Sebastian, so he traveled to London to play in person.
+Frank Marshall was in Europe to play at San Sebastián, so he traveled to London to play in person.
 The British team won by a margin of two games, tying both the match record (+6 -6 =1) and the individual game record (+39 +39 =50).
 However, by winning three consecutive matches, the British team took permanent possession of the Newnes cup and ended the series.
 Fox was awarded a special gold medal for the best win by a United States player.